AIByJohannes/elitelm/docs/project_details.md

 ## API Server (`api.py`)

 The `api.py` file will contain the FastAPI server.
-The server will expose the functionality of the `QA` class as a web API.
+The server will expose the functionality of the `ChatSession` class as a web API.
 The planned endpoints are:

 *   **`/generate` (POST):** This endpoint will take a JSON object with a `prompt` and generation parameters, and will return the generated text.

 ## How to run on NPU

 To run the model on the Hexagon NPU, install the matching Qualcomm AI Engine SDK and update your YAML config with `device: qnn`.
-Populate the `qnn` block (typically `sdk_root` and optionally `backend`) so the script can locate the required DLLs and configure the QNN execution provider automatically.
+Populate the `qnn` block (typically `sdk_root` and optionally `backend`) so the runtime can locate the required DLLs and configure the QNN execution provider automatically.

 For more detailed instructions on setting up the NPU environment, please refer to the `docs/onnx_npu_docs.md` file.